 1. Turn down the volume

+The inner part of our ear is home to thousands of essential sound-sensing hair cells.
+These pick up sound waves and turn them into electrical signals, which the brain interprets as sound.
 When exposed to too much loud noise, hair cells can become overstimulated, fatigued, and unresponsive to sound.
-This can result in temporary hearing loss that recovers after a break from loud noise.
-However, if you continue listening to loud music, hair cells can lose their ability to recover and eventually die – leading to permanent hearing loss.
+In some cases, this can result in temporary hearing loss that recovers after a break from loud noise.
+However, if you continue listening to loud music, hair cells can lose their ability to recover and eventually die, leading to permanent hearing loss.

 Experts agree that hair cells can start to become damaged by noise at around 85dB and above.
-This is a problem considering music at clubs and concerts is usually around 110dB – and some headphones can reach similar levels when the volume’s turned right up.
+This is a problem considering music at clubs and concerts is usually around 110dB, and some headphones can reach similar levels when the volume’s turned right up.

 Research has also found that when hair cells become damaged, neurons (nerve cells in the brain) become hyperactive.
 This is because it becomes more difficult for the ear to receive electrical signals, so the neurons start searching for them.
 It’s thought that this hyperactivity may make the brain more aware of the electrical ‘noise’ from the neurons themselves, which is experienced as tinnitus.

 To protect your ears, it can help to take regular breaks (for at least five minutes at a time), use your device’s volume limiter, and carry ear plugs with you (many are designed to not muffle sound but just make it a bit quieter and softer).
-If you’d like to block out sound entirely, you could consider investing in some noise-cancelling headphones.
+If you’d like to block out sound entirely, you could consider investing in some noise-cancelling ear plugs.

 2. Avoid using cotton buds and other small objects in your ears